Serenity Village

 • Is Serenity Village covered by insurance, Medicaid or Medicare?

-Serenity Village is not a licensed facility and therefore is not covered by insurance.
-While it costs approximately $5,000 to care for each resident, the care at Serenity Village will be absorbed by a combination of patient fees, donations, and public support.
-It is supported by our community through memorial gifts and donations from people like you.
+The fees for staying at Serenity Village are not covered by insurance.
+Patients are charged a per-day fee for their length of stay at Serenity Village.
+We rely on a combination of patient fees, donations, memorial gifts, and public support to provide services to our families.
+We are an organization supported by our community, for our community, through fees, gifts, and donations from people like you.
 Without such support, we cannot continue to stay open.

 • Who will staff Serenity Village?

-Serenity will be staffed by Certified Nursing Assistants and volunteers, many of whom have hospice or medical backgrounds.
+Serenity is staffed by trained caregivers and volunteers, many of whom have hospice or medical backgrounds.
 We will rely heavily on volunteers to provide care to residents and other support for Serenity Village.
 Please contact us if you would like to learn more about becoming a volunteer!

 • Am I expected to care for my loved one at Serenity Village?